 - Once in a while, DWK will break off his narration to discuss a topic he cares about.
 The entirety of Season 6, Episode 17 is one of these, with DWK explaining in excruciating detail why he doesn't like Discord's character, saying his redemption arc is unbelievable.

 - Aww, Look!
-They Really Do Love Each Other: On very rare occasions, we get to see the character genuinely getting along.
+They Really Do Love Each Other: On very rare occasions, we get to see the characters genuinely getting along and reminding us that despite their issues, they're all just as much friends here as they are in canon.

 - Sunset Shimmer is portrayed as notably more unhinged, even allegedly stabbing Rainbow Dash, so she would not be able to meet Applejack for their date— we mean, bake sale— and her first instinct on meeting the villains of the second movie is to bash their skulls in with a pipe, since she doesn't have magic at the moment.